DevExpress/testcafe/docs/articles/documentation/getting-started/README.md

 ## Installing TestCafe

-Ensure that [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) are installed on your computer, then run a single command:
+Ensure that [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) are installed on your computer and run the following command:

 ```bash
 npm install -g testcafe